ycpcs/cs340-fall2016/labs/lab13.md

 Once you have determined a list size *N* that will make the **reverse-list** function fail:

 Write a "tail-recursive" function called **reverse-tail-rec** to reverse the elements of a list.
+To be tail-recursive, it should use `recur` instead of a direct recursive call.
+You may use a helper function, or the `loop`/`recur` form.
 Show that it succeeds in reversing the list that caused your non-tail-recursive list reversal function to fail.

-**Note**: Clojure doesn't support true tail recursion (because the underlying Java Virtual Machine doesn't support it).
-So, you will need to use the **recur** special form.
-(See the **make-int-list-work** function above for an example.)

 Interestingly, reversing a list is *easier* to do using tail recursion.